Towards three-dimensional conformal probability: What remains to be done

 \section{What remains to be done}

+In this last section we will try to isolate some specific tasks one needs to tackle in order to complete the program outlined in this article.
+Some must be done before others and it may thus be useful to indicate in which order one may proceed.

-{\bf Phase 1:} It is to complete the proofs of the conjectures in the $p$-adic case, namely, polishing~\cite{AbdesselamCG1,AbdesselamCG2} and writing up~\cite{AbdesselamNew1,AbdesselamNew2,AbdesselamNew3,AbdesselamNew4}.
+{\bf Phase 1:} In this first phase the main task is to complete the proofs of the conjectures in the $p$-adic case.
 Conj.
-3 only needs the stable manifold theorem~\cite[\S 8.2]{AbdesselamCG1}.
-Although technical, the OPE and pathwise squares simply form a natural continuation of~\cite{AbdesselamCG1}.
-The new idea concerns CI in Conj.
+3 mostly needs the stable manifold theorem~\cite[\S 8.2]{AbdesselamCG1}.
+Although technical, the OPE and the construction of pathwise squares form a natural continuation of~\cite{AbdesselamCG1}.
+One of the main issues to be addressed in this phase concerns CI in Conj.
 4 (CI in Conj.
 7 follows from Conj.
 4 and Conj.
 8).
-The claim in the remarkable article~\cite{Lerner} amounts to Conj.
-4 but the article has two shortcomings: 1) some mathematical details are missing 2) CI is shown for the ``wrong'' model.
+The claim in the truly remarkable article~\cite{Lerner} amounts to Conj.
+4 but the article has a shortcoming: CI is shown for the ``wrong'' model.
 Namely, Lerner uses the {\em conformal ball model} for his cut-off, i.e., spheres with center $\Omega$ instead of the layers $\LL_k$.
 Our solution is simple: show that the ``right'' and ``wrong'' models are the same.
-All the needed tools are in~\cite{AbdesselamCG1} whose space-dependent RG philosophy needs to be pushed one step further by allowing {\em space-dependent cut-offs}!
-Namely, reprove Conj.
-1 with $r\rightarrow r(x)$ in (\ref{regularized}) and some tweaks to the Lebesgue measure involving $(\min\{1,|x|^{-1}\})^{2d}{\rm d}^d x$ which is the $p$-adic analogue of $(1+|x|^2)^{-d}{\rm d}^d x$ defining the conformal Cauchy distribution~\cite{Letac,DunauS}.
+We believe the main needed tools are in~\cite{AbdesselamCG1} whose space-dependent RG philosophy needs to be pushed one step further by allowing {\em space-dependent cut-offs}!
+Namely, one should reprove Conj.
+1 with $r\rightarrow r(x)$ in (\ref{regularized}) and appropriate tweaks to the Lebesgue measure involving $(\min\{1,|x|^{-1}\})^{2d}{\rm d}^d x$ which is the $p$-adic analogue of $(1+|x|^2)^{-d}{\rm d}^d x$ defining the conformal Cauchy distribution~\cite{Letac,DunauS}.